varemenos/duotone-dusk-syntax/README.md

 ## Description

 A double-hue syntax theme for Atom.
-This is a dark blue scheme based on [duotone dark syntax theme](https://github.com/simurai/duotone-dark-syntax) by [simurai](https://github.com/simurai).
+This is a dusk scheme based on [duotone dark syntax theme](https://github.com/simurai/duotone-dark-syntax) by [simurai](https://github.com/simurai).

 ## Installation